Jerusalem cancels vote on settlement construction

 Story highlights

-- Official: Prime Minister Benjamin Netanyahu asked for Wednesday's vote to be canceled
+- West Bank mayor blasts John Kerry ahead of Middle East speech

-- The UNSC recently condemned Israel's settlements in the West Bank and East Jerusalem
+- Official: Prime Minister Netanyahu asked for Wednesday's vote to be canceled

 Jerusalem (CNN)The city of Jerusalem has canceled a vote Wednesday to approve the construction of 492 units -- such as homes, synagogues and other public buildings -- in East Jerusalem, a city council member said.